omardroubi/Arabic-Speech-Recognition-iOS/README.md

 # ArabicSpeechRecognition iOS
-Swift Implementation of Speech Recognition using Speech and AVFoundation
+Swift Implementation of Speech Recognition using SpeechKit, CoreML and AVFoundation